Bejmach/flashlight_tensor/README.md

 - Scalar multiplication and addition
 - Tensor multiplication and addition
 - Matrix transformation
-- Dot product
 - ReLU and sigmoid
-- CPU only, with partial GPU support
+- CPU and GPU support

 ## Instalation
 ```toml